 All students who are first-time borrowers with the Federal Direct Loan Program must complete entrance counseling.
 Entrance counseling can be completed online.
 Entrance counseling must be completed before the Financial Aid Office will certify your student loan.

 You are required to begin making payments on your student loans six months after you graduate, leave school, or drop below half time enrollment status.
 The Federal Direct Loan Program offers several repayment plans as well as deferments, forbearances, and consolidation.
 You may choose the payment plan that is best for you.
 Following is a list of available repayment plans.

 Standard Repayment Plan

 Under this plan, you will make fixed monthly payments and repay your loan in full within 10 years (not including periods of deferment or forbearance) from the date the loan entered repayment.
-Your payments must be at least $50 a month and will be more, if necessary, to repay the loan within the required time period.
+Your payments will be at least $50 a month and will be more, if necessary, to repay the loan within the required time period.